Torksi/rql/README.md

 // Returns the total number of users, the number of distinct users and the first login time in the USA dataset = logins
 | filter country = "USA"
-| comp count username as totalUsers
-| comp count_distinct username as distinctUsers
-| comp earliest _time as firstLogin
+| comp count username as totalUsers, count_distinct username as distinctUsers, earliest _time as firstLogin

 // Returns the amount of logins per country dataset = logins